Or: From trenchers, through bread bowls, and pizzas (with a nod to the focaccia) to naans…

 1/2 teaspoon dried mixed herbs

-1 dessertspoon pesto (Meridian)
+1 dessertspoon pesto (optional)

-1 dessertspoon Fern’s Vindaloo curry paste
+1 dessertspoon curry paste (optional)

 |Nice and flat on top|

 I then carefully cut around the top of one, hacked out most of the crumb and, for my dinner, had this filled with leftover bolognaise sauce (to which I’d added red kidney beans, chunks of seitan and curry sauce) and had this with oven chips.
-(I did the oven chips in my cast iron frying pan in the chiminea.
-I was pretty pleased about that.)

 |I tried to leave a 1cm thick edge all the way round|